fsi-hack4autism/scenario-1/mobile-app/README.md

   - stretch goal -- "Assign" button in session behavior table should list available buttons or wait for user to press desired button on hardware device

 # Reference
-The contract for messages from the BluetoothLE device can be found here: https://github.com/Nasdaq/fsi-hack4autism/tree/main/device/cricket
+- The contract for messages from the BluetoothLE device can be found here: https://github.com/Nasdaq/fsi-hack4autism/tree/main/device/cricket
+- BluetoothLE nuget package being used is here: https://github.com/aritchie/bluetoothle
+- Example android to arduino via BLE with Proteus (simulated arduino): https://www.instructables.com/How-to-Simulate-Android-Arduino-LED-Control-Via-Bl/